Agney-gt/Mindmap-to-YTShorts/README.md

 2. Download and Install FFMPEG to slice Videos: https://www.youtube.com/watch?v=6sim9aF3g2c (Dont forget to add to PATH)
 3. Download yt-dlp https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp.exe
    ![image](https://github.com/user-attachments/assets/22dd2124-d3c3-47ca-9f3e-0c79aa96b85a)
+4. Clone this repo - Ensure timestamps.txt, slice.bat and .mp4 files are in the same directory
-4. Create timestamps.txt with as many snippets you like.
+5. Create timestamps.txt with as many snippets you like.
-5. Run slice.bat
+6. Run slice.bat

 # Create and Schedule Shorts - Workflow
 6. Use https://www.y2map.com and create a Mindmap out of youtube videos (Use Fullscreen Mode and Save a Screenshot)